RTDLM/PyTDLM/paper.md

   A new high-level function introduced in the Python version, designed for efficiency.
 It computes mobility flows and goodness-of-fit metrics in a single step.
 By computing goodness-of-fit metrics on the fly without persisting intermediate simulated matrices, it significantly reduces memory overhead compared to the traditional stepwise approach.
 When several exponents are provided, computations are automatically dispatched to multiple threads.

 * **`run_optimization`**
   A major addition to the Python port, this function automates parameter calibration.
 This function wraps `scipy.optimize.minimize_scalar` to determine the exponent that best maximizes or minimizes a selected goodness-of-fit measure.
-When multiple realizations are requested, the function parallelizes the computation of realizations and passes averaged metrics to the optimizer.
+When multiple realizations are requested, the function parallelizes the computation of realizations and passes the averaged metric to the optimizer.

 * **Core Components (`run_law`, `run_model`, `run_law_model`)**: These functions provide granular access to the two-step generation process and now also supports multi-exponent parallelization:
     * `run_law`: Computes probability matrices based on spatial distribution laws (four variations of Gravity, three Intervening Opportunities, and Uniform).